eetukarttunen/eetukarttunen/README.md

 ## About me!

-I'm a third year Computer Science (BSc & MSc) student from Joensuu, Finland.
-I'm currently taking the final courses of the bachelor's degree.
-My favourite topics in computer science are: machine learning, neural networks and cyber security.
-I also study psychology and economics as minors.
+I'm a third year Computer Science student from Joensuu, Finland.
+I graduated with a bachelor’s degree in the spring of 2022, and I am currently studying for a master’s degree.
+My favourite topics in computer science are: software development, machine learning and cyber security.
+In addition to studying computer science, I also study psychology.
 I also love distance running & building guitars!

 You can contact me: eetu.karttunen@outlook.com & www.linkedin.com/in/eetukarttunen